Hydrology-IFH/WeatherDB/docs/source/api/weatherDB.utils.rst

 utils
 =====

-In this module there are several utilities used by the weatherDB package, you shouldn't need to use them directly.
+In this module there are several utilities used by the WeatherDB package, you shouldn't need to use them directly.

-.. autoclass:: weatherDB.utils.TimestampPeriod
+.. autoclass:: weatherdb.utils.TimestampPeriod

 dwd
 ---
-.. automodule:: weatherDB.utils.dwd
+.. automodule:: weatherdb.utils.dwd

 geometry
 --------
-.. automodule:: weatherDB.utils.geometry
+.. automodule:: weatherdb.utils.geometry

 get_data
 --------
-.. automodule:: weatherDB.utils.get_data
+.. automodule:: weatherdb.utils.get_data

 logging
 -------
-.. automodule:: weatherDB.utils.logging
+.. automodule:: weatherdb.utils.logging